 Bunratty, Ireland lies between Shannon Airport and Limerick City.
-It is famous for its castle and folk park.
-For a small village, there is a lot to see and you could easily spend your day there.
+It is most famous for Bunratty Castle and Folk Park.
+For a small village, there is a lot of things to do in Bunratty and you could easily spend your day there.
 If you’re pressed on time, you can squeeze your visit into a few hours but you might miss out on the laid-back atmosphere of the village.

 Ireland and Northern Ireland are countries that are hard to visit just once.
 They have been featured in movies and TV shows like Leap Year, P.S.
 I Love You, Star Wars – The Last Jedi (Skellig Michael), and Game of Thrones (N. Ireland) for good reason.
 The landscapes are breathtakingly beautiful, and the friendliness of the people and culture beckon you to visit again and again.

-Parking was easy to find along the roadside.
+Parking was easy to find along the roadside in Bunratty.
 The roads are wide enough to park your car in the street and not have to worry about it getting swiped.
 There are also parking lots across from the Bunratty Castle entrance, and at the little shopping area nearby.

 Entry into the Bunratty Castle and Folk Park is from 9am-5:30pm, however the castle itself closes at 4pm.
 There are medieval banquets held each night in the castle and they need time to prepare.
+Since Bunratty Castle closes earlier, we recommend exploring it first.
 It took us about 40 minutes to explore the castle, but you may want to plan to give yourself about an hour in case of crowds.
 Many of the stairways in the castle are very narrow and you’ll have to wait to go up or down between other groups that are exploring.
 Make sure to go to the top of at least one of the towers as the view is spectacular.

 The Folk Park is quite large and has many sections.
 We spent a couple hours wandering the paths and exploring the historical houses and mini village complete with a schoolhouse and post office.
 It would have been easy to wander around for an additional couple of hours and even visit the tea house or pub if we had more time.